Low-depth Hamiltonian Simulation by Adaptive Product Formula

-\emph{\textbf{Conclusion \& Outlooks}.---} In this work, we propose an adaptive protocol to learn the time evolution circuit with a fixed input quantum state, which significantly (by two orders) suppresses the depth of circuits compared to those of conventional product formula methods, which simulates the whole time evolution operator for all input states.
-Since near-term quantum computers may have limited gate fidelity, which can only realize a shallow circuit depth (to achieve a certain fidelity), our adaptive product formula algorithm sheds light on the avenue for practical Hamiltonian simulation with noisy-intermediate-scale-quantum devices.
-As we have demonstrated in the numerical simulation, the adaptive PF algorithm could be applied for simulating dynamics, such as adiabatic quantum state preparation, and finding eigenvalues of Hamiltonians, such as in quantum Krylov algorithm or QAOA \cite{georgescu2014quantum,lewis2019dynamics,altman2019quantum,mcardle2018quantum,endo2020hybrid,yuan2020quantum}.
-With a shallow circuit, the simulation accuracy could be further improved by combining with quantum error mitigation methods \cite{li2017efficient,endo2018practical,temme2017error,endo2020hybrid,PhysRevA.95.042308,strikis2020learning,bravyi2020mitigating,sun2020mitigating,dumitrescu2018cloud,otten2019accounting,mcclean2020decoding,giurgica2020digital}.
+\emph{\textbf{Conclusion \& Outlooks}.---} In this work, we propose an adaptive protocol to learn an optimized time evolution circuit with a fixed unknown input quantum state.
+Our protocol significantly suppresses the depth of circuits (by about two orders) compared to those of first-order product formula methods.
+Our algorithm could be useful in methods that require Hamiltonian simulation as a subroutine, such as adiabatic quantum state preparation~\cite{RevModPhys.90.015002,babbush2014adiabatic} and finding eigenvalues of Hamiltonians~\cite{stair2020multireference,motta2020determining, parrish2019quantum,somma2019quantum,kyriienko2020quantum,endo2020variational,2021arXiv210915304Z}.
+We show that advanced measurement schemes~\cite{verteletskyi2020measurement,wu2021overlapped,kandala2017hardware,huang2020predicting,hadfield2020measurements,bonet2020nearly,zhang2021experimental} can be applied to reduce the measurements (see Sec.~III~B in \cite{NoteX}).
+The simulation accuracy in the presence of device errors could be further improved by combining with quantum error mitigation methods \cite{li2017efficient,endo2018practical,temme2017error,endo2020hybrid,PhysRevA.95.042308,strikis2020learning,bravyi2020mitigating,sun2020mitigating2,dumitrescu2018cloud,otten2019accounting,mcclean2020decoding}.
+Meanwhile, variational quantum algorithms have been developed to approximate the evolution using a fixed parameterized quantum circuit~\cite{li2017efficient,mcardle2019variational,cerezo2020variational,endo2020variational,yuan2019theory}.
+However, the simulation accuracy could be limited with an imperfect circuit approximation and shot noise.
+Our work addresses this challenge by adaptively learning the circuit that minimizes the simulation error.

-While our adaptive method reduces the circuit depth, it does require to run optimization subroutines to find the more compact circuit, which will induce more runs of the experiments.
-For example, we need to try all $L$ terms of the Pauli words at each iteration of \autoref{alg:one_step} and repeat (in the worse case) $L$ iteration, which induces $\mc O(L^2)$ trials at each step.
-However, when choosing a finite threshold $\dcut$, the number of optimization trials will be significantly reduced and we do not need to run the optimization at each time as shown in \autoref{fig:numerics} (d).
-Another challenge is the measurement of $\braket{H^2}$, which may needs more repetitions via direct measurements, however could be very efficiently measured via the recently proposed methods~\cite{huang2020predicting,hadfield2020measurements,verteletskyi2020measurement,cotler2020quantum,kandala2017hardware,bonet2020nearly,wecker2015progress}.
-Furthermore, the measurements and the optimizations at each iteration are fully parallelable and hence the method could be further speed-up with more quantum devices.